ruggeri/tech-notes/randos/bicycles/lubrication-and-cleaning.md

   - "Agent Orange" is a common choice.
 - People note that dish soap and a brush is all that you need to clean chains/cogs et cetera.
 But that the job can be easier with a degreaser
+- Solvent Comparison
+  - People say that acetone is a much better solvent than isopropyl alcohol.
+However, they note it's volatile so you have to act fast before it evaporates.
+  - Acetone is also a better solvent than mineral spirits.

+**Degreaser And Ball Bearings**

+- I think you have to be careful spraying degreaser where grease has been packed.
+- Most importantly: you don't want to spray degreaser onto your axle or hub bearings.
+They need the grease to rotate easily.
+The degreaser will take it away.
+  - Probably with cartridge bearings this is less of a worry, since there are seals to protect them from water and dirt ingress.
+  - But it might be more problematic with cup-and-cone style.
+- Also, it just speaks to the general principle of: there's supposed to be grease in places.
+If dirt has entered, you can remove the dirt and grease, but you must subsequently replace.

 ## Options